lae/ansible-role-proxmox/README.md

 `pve_ceph_osds` by default creates unencrypted ceph volumes.
 To use encrypted volumes the parameter `encrypted` has to be set per drive to `true`.

+## Developer Notes

+When developing new features or fixing something in this role, you can test out your changes by using Vagrant (only libvirt is supported currently).
+The playbook can be found in `tests/vagrant` (so be sure to modify group variables as needed).
+Be sure to test any changes on both Debian 10 and 11 (update the Vagrantfile locally to use `debian/buster64`) before submitting a PR.

+You can also specify an apt caching proxy (e.g. `apt-cacher-ng`, and it must run on port 3142) with the `APT_CACHE_HOST` environment variable to speed up package downloads if you have one running locally in your environment.
+The vagrant playbook will detect whether or not the caching proxy is available and only use it if it is accessible from your network, so you could just permanently set this variable in your development environment if you prefer.

+For example, you could run the following to show verbose/easier to read output, use a caching proxy, and keep the VMs running if you run into an error (so that you can troubleshoot it and/or run `vagrant provision` after fixing):

+    APT_CACHE_HOST=10.71.71.10 ANSIBLE_STDOUT_CALLBACK=debug vagrant up --no-destroy-on-error

 ## Contributors

 Musee Ullah ([@lae](https://github.com/lae), <lae@lae.is>) - Main developer